akamai/httpie-edgegrid/README.md

 ### Headers

-Enter request headers as key-value pairs separated with a colon (`:`).
+Enter request headers as name-value pairs separated with a colon (`:`).

 > **Note:** You don't need to include the `Content-Type` and `Content-Length` headers.
 The authentication layer adds these values.